Cambridge Branch: Motive power

 Like all New Zealand branch lines in the 1880s the Cambridge Line was first serviced by small tank engines.
-Due to axle-load and weight restrictions imposed by both rail weight and the Mangaonua Steam bridge, mainline locomotives have always been forbidden to operate on the line.
+Due to axle-load and weight restrictions imposed by both rail weight and the Mangaonua Stream bridge, mainline locomotives have always been forbidden to operate on the line.

 By the 1940s the B and Bb Class engines were prevalent and by the 1950s the AB class 4-6-2 was the main loco employed on Cambridge Branch trains.
 With the dieselization of the New Zealand Railways network in the late 1950s and 1960s a mix of steam and diesel motive power became common.
 The last steam engine to run on the line was AB 733 on Monday 26 June 1967, and in 1990 the line averaged about four shunts per day.

 In the 1970s the main locomotives working the Cambridge Branch were diesels of the classes DI, DB and DSC.
 By the 1980s and through the 1990s until the Hautapu-Cambridge sections closure, the majority of trains were pulled by DBR class engines.
 At various times a small shunting engine of the class TR was used to perform various shunting duties and was housed in the Goods Shed at Cambridge.
 All trains that currently use the line to Hautapu are DBR or DC hauled.